 I’m not a big baker, but I have a lot of friends that love to bake, especially around the holidays.
 They’ll make dozens of cookies at a time and bring a box full to every holiday party they attend.
-But what separates the men from the boys, so to speak, when your cookies are one of many options on the dessert table, isn’t the cookie itself, it’s how it’s decorated!
+So what separates the men from the boys, so to speak, when your cookies are one of many options on the dessert table?
+It isn’t the cookie itself, it’s the Christmas cookie decorating that grabs the most attention!
 You don’t need to be a pastry chef in order to make beautiful Christmas cookies; here’s how:

 We can’t all be Martha Stewart when it comes to piping icing.
 I know if I try to draw a shape on my cookies, I’m ending up with a big frosting mess that looks like nothing.
 So instead of adding a lot of unnecessary stress to your already busy holiday kitchen, buy pre-made sugar shapes like snowflakes, colorful circles (to mimic ornaments), or even Christmas trees so you can easily decorate your cookies.